panagiks/reverse_shell/README.md

 DISCLAIMER: This software is provided for educational and PenTesting purposes and as a proof of concept.
 The developer(s) do not endorse, incite or in any other way support unauthorised computer access and networks disruption.

 NOTE: `min` folder has been removed.
 The added overhead of maintaining two versions lead to `min` not recieving bug-fixes and important updates.
-If there is interest (both in using and maintaining) a more bare-bone and simplistic version, a new branch will be created to host it.
+If there is interest, both in using and maintaining, a more bare-bone and simplistic version, a new branch will be created to host it.

 Current Version: `v0.2.6`